Skip to Main Content

 • Foster the development of effective regenerative leadership qualities

-• Those who participate in PHEARLESS will learn from one another, connect to many resources and develop the regenerative leadership mindset and skillset needed in our current times.
-PHEARLESS will also focus specifically on the development of the mindset and skillset necessary to build robust community networks and redesign community systems that better promote the opportunity for all to thrive.
+• Those who participated in PHEARLESS continue to learn from one another, connect to many resources and develop the regenerative leadership mindset and skillset needed in our current times.
+PHEARLESS focuses specifically on the development of the mindset and skillset necessary to build robust community networks and redesign community systems that better promote the opportunity for all to thrive.
 We seek to co-create, with our participants, a regenerative approach in which we mutually learn how to apply these principles to the work of improving the public’s health in communities.

 The PHEARLESS initiative integrates regenerative leadership education with innovative collaboration tools to enhance skill development through experiential learning.
 Such education and skill building are critical to support the collaborative learning and co-creation necessary to tackle the complex issues facing public health leaders and their community partners today.

-There will be four competency-developing modules over the year and a culminating activity.
-Three of the four modules will be held virtually and will require the community collectives to meet together in their local community.
-Each collective will need a suitable meeting space with reliable internet connectivity.
-The in-person module will require travel in November 2023 as noted below.
+There were three competency-developing modules over the year and a culminating activity.
+Two of the three modules were held virtually and required the community collectives to meet together in their local community.
+The in-person module will required travel in November 2023 as noted below.

-All participants will have access to an online learning platform and will be asked to participate on the platform before and after each module.
-Therefore, each participant will need access to a laptop computer with internet access.
-We have some limited funds to support community leader applicants who require assistance with these resources.
+All participants were provided access to an online learning platform and were asked to participate on the platform before and after each module.
+Therefore, each participant needed access to a laptop computer with internet access.
+We provided limited funds to support community leader applicants who require assistance with these resources.

 Title Content Dates Location